If the hot weather has you feeling uncomfortable, try these tips from a nutritionist.

 These foods, along with adequate water intake, support optimal hydration and overall health.

 Put away your laptop, turn off the television and be present with your food.
 Digestion starts with your senses by telling your body that there is food incoming, it stimulates your digestive juices and enzymes to break down the food that you are eating.
-Similarly, it also tells your brain there’s food incoming and will register that you are eating and activating your satiety queues - no more over eating.
+Similarly, it also tells your brain there’s food incoming and will register that you are eating and activating your satiety queues without overeating.

 Throughout the day, placing effort and emphasis on your breathing and directing the breath to your abdomen allows the digestive system fresh, oxygenated blood flow whilst also allowing space for appropriate digestion to happen.